AguaClara/Textbook/AIDE/Specifications.rst

 #.
 The overall volume of the flocculator is determined by the individual constraints on each dimension of the flocculator, but the collision potential, Gϴ, of the flocculator must be at least 37,000.

 #.
-The velocity gradient G for each flocculator baffle is calculated based on minor losses through the baffles as detailed in the Flocculator section of the AguaClara textbook.
-Other obstacles can also be added to the flocculator to increase head loss under low flow conditions.
+The spacing between baffles is designed to achieve the target velocity gradient, G, at the design flow rate.

 #.
 The ports between flocculator channels should be designed with the same flow area as the space between the baffles so that the port improves flocculation without breaking flocs.
 The width of the port is equal to the spacing between baffles and the height of the port is equal to the channel width.